Create a text block

 Control + Von Windows) to paste your text.

-When you’re done writing your masterpiece, click anywhere on the slide or hit
+When you’re done writing, click anywhere on the slide or hit

-You can update the text style directly from the inline editor or the Design panel in the bubble bar.
+Click the options menu to open the Design panel for even more style options.
 Keep in mind that text styles are determined by the active slide style.

 To create a text link, highlight the appropriate text, and select the link button from the inline editor.
 Enter a URL, press